-When you’re planning for a project as large as steel building construction, it’s important to have a good understanding of what’s involved before you get started.
-There’s too much on the line to get started without knowing the basics: Where you’re going to erect your building, what kinds of equipment will be needed, and who’s going to be on your crew.
+When you’re planning for a DIY metal building construction project, it’s important to have a good understanding of what’s involved before you get started.
+There’s too much on the line to get started without knowing the basics: Where you’re going to erect your building, what kinds of equipment will be needed on the job site, and who’s going to be on your crew.

-Perhaps the most crucial to the success of your project is understanding how long it’s going to take, and what kinds of things can affect your timeline.
+Perhaps the most crucial to the success of your project is understanding how long it’s going to take to erect your metal building, and what kinds of things can affect your timeline.

 Overall, however, here are a few things to keep in mind when you’re planning the timeline of your steel building construction.

-Phase construction: Consider everything you need to do before construction begins, and factor in time for that.
+Consider everything you need to do before construction begins, and factor in time for that.
 Finding a crew, grading land, pouring concrete and taking material delivery all needs to be coordinated.
-After that, you can divide your building schedule into three phases:
+After that, you can divide your erection process into three phases:

 - Phase 1: Standing columns and trusses.
 Plan to devote about 15% of your time to phase one.